 100 km/h = 60 mph

 110 km/h = 70 mph

 120 km/h = 75 mph

-A second offence (within a 2 year period) and you are fined and your car is impounded for 30 days.
+A second offence (within 2 years) brings a heftier fine and your car impounded for 30 days.

-A third offence (within a 2 year period) and you are fined and your car is impounded for 60 days.
+A third offence (again within 2 years) increases the fine even more and your car is impounded for 60 days.

 Ironically, this law gives the police, purportedly there to serve and protect, the power to put countless drivers and innocent passengers, including children, at great risk of harm by leaving them stranded on the side of a busy highway.

 The Criminal Code of Canada makes it a criminal offence to operate a motor vehicle with a BAC of .08 or greater.
 If you are in BC however, driving with a BAC between .05 and .08, while not a criminal offence, still results in an Immediate Roadside Prohibition (IRP).